-- Contractual interest rates vary from 1% to 21%. - There are mortgage refinancing loans at a variable interest rate at the rate of the Central Bank of Egypt (Corridor lending / average Corrido r) in addition to 1.75%. - Each loan is secured by first-degree possession mortgage of the mortgage finance portfolio of the borrower. - The value of the mortgage portfolio of each borrower pledged to the Company represents more than 110% of the balance of the above loans during the year from 1 January 2017 to 31 December 2017 (in accordance with EFSA regulations) except for the CBE initiative mortgage loans the mortgage finance Portfolio of each borrower within the year represents only 100 % - Facilities are within credit limits approved from concerned authority. - All borrowers are complying with the due date and haven't experienced any previous failure rates. - The borrower is obliged to conduct the required replacements or commercial possessory pledge of the underlying customers' files to fulfil the Master Refinance and Service agreement.
+- Contractual interest rates vary from 10.25% to 20%. - There are mortgage refinancing loans at a variable interest rate at the rate of the Central Bank of Egypt (Corridor lending / average Corridor) in addition to 1% 1.75%. - Contractual interest rates for CBE Initiative Loans vary from 1% to 7% - Each loan is secured by first-degree possession mortgage of the mortgage finance portfolio of the borrower. - The value of the mortgage portfolio of each borrower pledged to the Company represents more than 110% of the balance of the above loans during the year from 1 January 2018 to 31 December 2018 (in accordance with EFSA regulations) except for the CBE initiative mortgage loans the mortgage finance Portfolio of each borrower within the year represents only 100 % - Facilities are within credit limits approved from concerned authority. - All borrowers are complying with the due date and haven't experienced any previous failure rates. - The borrower is obliged to conduct the required replacements or commercial possessory pledge of the underlying customers' files to fulfil the Master Refinance and Service agreement.